kubernetes-sigs/kueue/keps/693-multikueue/README.md

 cluster.
 This is needed to allow pipelines and workflow engines to execute against the management cluster with MultiKueue without any extra changes.

-If the connection between managment cluster and worker cluster is lost, the managment cluster assumes the total loss of all running/admitted workloads and moves them back to non-admitted/queued state.
+If the connection between management cluster and worker cluster is lost, the management cluster assumes the total loss of all running/admitted workloads and moves them back to non-admitted/queued state.
 Once the cluster is reconnected, the workloads are reconciled.
-If there is enough of global quota, the unknown admitted workloads would be re-admitted in the managment cluster.
+If there is enough of global quota, the unknown admitted workloads would be re-admitted in the management cluster.
 If not, some workloads will be preempted to meet the global quota.
 In case of duplicates, all but one of them will be removed.

 #### Follow ups ideas

 * Handle large number of clusters via selectors.
-* Provide plugin mechanism to controll how the workloads are distributed across worker clusers.
+* Provide plugin mechanism to control how the workloads are distributed across worker clusters.

 ### Test Plan
 [x] I/we understand the owners of the involved components may require updates to